hack-mac-org/archintosh/README.md

 Similar projects for other linux distros will follow.
 The project will be passed on to the next generation of SHS students over the time between May, 2017 and May, 2020.

+This line is added as a test to see if my shit worked